lumpsoid/blog-data-eater/_posts/2023-05-29-working-with-stacktile-river.md

 title: "Stacktile on River: A Guide to Efficient Window Management"
 date: 2023-05-29
 ---
-# Introduction
-In the world of tiling window managers, Stacktile stands out as a powerful tool for managing windows efficiently.
-When combined with the popular River window manager, Stacktile becomes even more versatile, offering an enhanced window management experience.
-In this blog post, we will explore how to use Stacktile on River, covering various aspects such as configuring Stacktile, working with layouts, resizing windows, and making runtime changes.

 # Configuring Stacktile
 To begin working with Stacktile on River, we need to configure the necessary settings.
 In the River config file, add the following lines:
 ```